 Stumpf expressed profound regret for the millions of fake accounts set up by Well Fargo staff to pad their sales figures.
 He said he accepted full responsibility for the situation.
 Pledging to prevent future fraud by alerting all customers to new accounts, Stumpf maintained that the Wells Fargo board “has the tools” to hold senior management accountable.
 All good, at least in theory.
 The “apology PR triad” includes a sincere mea culpa, acceptance of responsibility and a commitment to a fix.

 Yet Stump’s apology fell short.
-First, it was eclipsed by a fire-and-brimstone invective from Elizabeth Warren, who demanded that he resign and called for jail sentences for senior executives who cross ethical lines.
-Warren accused the CEO of pushing the blame “to your low-level employees who don’t have the money for a fancy P.R. firm to defend themselves.”
+First, it was eclipsed by a fire-and-brimstone invective from Elizabeth Warren, who demanded his resignation and called for jail sentences for senior executives who cross ethical lines.
+Warren accused the CEO of pushing the blame “to your low-level employees who don’t have the money for a fancy PR firm to defend themselves.”
 Guess whose statement played in cable news primetime?

 The second reason Stumpf faltered was the weak accountability conveyed in his testimony.
-Thousands of Wells Fargo employees lost their jobs, but Stumpf and his senior executives have not been penalized for the fraud.
-The mea culpa is hollow because there’s no real teeth to either the penalty (a $185 million fine, which is pocket change for Wells Fargo) or even to his guarantee of future oversight.
+Thousands of Wells Fargo employees lost their jobs, but Stumpf and his senior executives have not been penalized.
+The mea culpa is hollow because there’s no real teeth to either the penalty (a $185 million fine, which is pocket change for Wells Fargo) or the promise of future oversight.

-Bresch’s explanation for the price rise wasn’t totally convincing, but it did provide cover in a year where soaring drug costs are a big problem.
+Bresch’s explanation for the price rise wasn’t totally convincing, but it did offer cover in a year where soaring drug costs are a big problem.
 The aggressive steps to help customers get EpiPens at reduced prices were very appropriate moves for deflecting media attention and defusing public anger.
-And in any other year they might have worked to quell controversy and recover its reputation.
+In another year they might have worked to quell controversy and recover its reputation.

 But this is election season.
 Bresch was called to testify before a House oversight committee, and she didn’t fare well.
 Congress itself suffers from a serious reputation problem, so the opportunity to be seen scolding a highly paid pharma CEO is irresistible.
 There’s also the Martin Shkreli factor.
 The former CEO of Turing Pharmaceuticals triggered public fury and became the poster boy for industry greed after Turing raised the price of an obscure drug 4000 percent.
 The pitchforks are out, and Mylan surely knew it.

-And the tactic that might have otherwise been seen as brilliant – a proposal to have EpiPen included on the federal preventive drug list, eliminating the user co-pay – has also become controversial.
-Inclusion on the preventive list would eliminate cost pressure for consumers while letting Mylan keep the EpiPen at the current price, or even keep raising it.
-It’s a smart idea.
-But in the current environment the optics are bad.
+Yet the company pushed for sales growth while continuing to raise prices.
+It lobbied for schools to be required to stock EpiPens, which looks suspect after reports that Bresch’s mother, as head of the National Association of State Boards of Education in 2012, led theh effort.
+And the tactic that might have been seen as brilliant – a proposal to have EpiPen included on the federal preventive drug list, eliminating the user co-pay – has also become controversial.
+Inclusion on the preventive list would eliminate cost pressure for consumers while letting Mylan keep the EpiPen at the current price or even raise it.
+In the current environment the optics are bad.
+Very, very bad.

 The scandals besetting Wells Fargo and Mylan are very different; one broke the rules, while the other was merely aggressive.
 In each case a company pushed conventional boundaries in a drive for growth and profits.
 Both were tone-deaf to public anger: Wells Fargo, in thinking its fix would be enough, and Mylan in maneuvering to keep its prices above market rates despite public concern.